Fall 2023 Prerequisites

 Stage 2 - Leader Training Committee Interview

-The Leader Trainer interview is a short but comprehensive interview designed to solicit more information about outdoor skills and experience, technical and interpersonal skills, debriefing and evaluating abilities, as well as other qualifications necessary in becoming a Leader Trainer.
+The Leader Trainer interview is an hour-long interview designed to solicit more information about general leadership skills and experience, interpersonal skills, debriefing and evaluating abilities, and other skills and abilities that are related to the role of a Leader Trainer.

 What we expect: The interview is a chance to learn more about your specific leadership style, how you have handled different interpersonal situations and your debriefing skills.
 We will also ask some hypothetical questions relating to different scenarios that Leader Trainers might encounter.
 While there is no specific way to prepare, we expect that you will be thoughtful and reflective about your leadership.